singhdks23/Get_Set_G0/README.md

 #Get_Set_G0

-This is a small use cases of 'Canvas API' in JavaScript with basics of HTML and CSS.
+This is a small use case of 'Canvas API' in JavaScript with basics of HTML and CSS.

 #Game Rules :